 By this point in our Oslo stay, we must have wandered the streets for an hour looking for this park.
 It isn’t hard to find, but, sure enough, no one could decide on the right way to go.
 It was raining.
 I was forced to wear a bright red windbreaker.
 Everyone was cranky.
-All I was told was it was a famous park in Norway and that it’d be an experience.
+All I was told was it was the world’s largest park that happened to be in Norway and that it’d be an experience.

 Well, they weren’t kidding.

-Upon entering, I first noticed a similar, ahem, trend with the sculptures.
+Upon entering, I first noticed a similar, ahem, trend with the artwork.
 Rows upon rows of naked bodies lined the paths of Frogner Park.
-No one was exempt from the birthday suit policy, minus the artist’s sculpture of himself (a self-sculpture??)
-The works of Gustav Vigeland celebrated men, women, and children of all shapes and sizes.
+No one was exempt from the birthday suit policy, minus the artist’s depiction of himself (a selfie-sculpture??)
+The works of Gustav Vigeland in this Oslo sculpture park celebrated men, women, and children of all shapes and sizes.
 Made of bronze and granite, each sculpture was carefully crafted – the effect was incredible.

 What possessed Gustav Vigeland to create over more than 200 unique forms as his life’s work?

 The park’s motif is the circle of life.
 From young to old, all are timeless in their bare state.
 Vigeland donated all his sculptures, including future ones, to the city of Oslo.
 What did he get in return you might ask?
 A studio to work in and a place to sleep.

 ..
 Definitely not the worst arrangement in the world.

 A place to call your own while having free rein and space to create what you love for 20 years?

 - Located in Oslo.
 Norway, the Vigeland statue installation makes Frogner Park the largest sculpture park in the world.